Scroll to content

 Pupils achieve a higher standard at the end of primary phases (EYs/KS1/KS2) in reading and writing.

-• Implementation of the Talk for Writing project across school Nursery-Year 6
+• Implementation of Talk for Writing across school Nursery-Year 6

 • Reading is at the heart of our school curriculum